Recital.jpg

 Dr. Chris Dickey (b.
 1984)

-Praised for their “smooth tone and melodic flexibility” by Melinda Bargreen of The Seattle Times, Dr. Chris Dickey (they/them) has earned a reputation as a performer, teacher, and adjudicator throughout the United States, South America, and Asia.
-Currently, they are Assistant Professor of Tuba and Euphonium in the Washington State University School of Music.
-In addition to teaching graduate and undergraduate tuba-euphonium studio, they teach film music courses, coach chamber music, conduct the tuba choir, and perform in the Equinox Brass Quintet.
-In the summers they are on the faculty of the Red Lodge Music Festival in Red Lodge, MT.
+Praised for their “smooth tone and melodic flexibility” by Melinda Bargreen of The Seattle Times, Dr. Chris Dickey (they/them) has led a varied career as a performer, teacher, adjudicator, composer, and speaker.
+As a recitalist, they have performed throughout the United States, South America, and Asia.
+Dr. Dickey is currently Associate Professor of Tuba and Euphonium at Washington State University.
+In addition to teaching the tuba-euphonium studio, they teach film music and LGBTQ+ music courses, coach chamber music, conduct the tuba choir, and perform in the Equinox Brass Quintet.
+During the summer Dr. Dickey is on the faculty of the Red Lodge Music Festival in Red Lodge, MT.

-A passionate teacher and student advocate, Dr. Dickey is incredibly proud of the hardworking students in the tuba-euphonium studio.
-Members have been prizewinners in regional, state, and international competitions.
-Students regularly compete and perform at conferences of the International Tuba-Euphonium Association and Music Teachers National Association.
+A passionate, energetic teacher and devoted student advocate, Dr. Dickey takes great joy in developing the next generation of educators, performers, composers, and entrepreneurs.
+Dr. Dickey focuses on the whole person and instills great value in that student’s background, lived experiences, and professional goals.
+Members of the tuba-euphonium studio have been prizewinners in local, regional, state, and international competitions.
+They regularly compete and perform at conferences of the International Tuba-Euphonium Association, Music Teachers National Association, and the Leonard Falcone International Euphonium and Tuba Festival.
 Former students perform in military bands and orchestras.
 Graduates have obtained teaching positions in public schools and universities in the Northwest and other parts of the country.
-Other former members of the studio have gone on to earn master’s and doctoral degrees with assistantships.
-Dr. Dickey and students co-hosted both the 2013 and 2017 Northwest Regional Tuba-Euphonium Conferences.
-In 2020, Dr. Dickey received the WSU President’s Distinguished Teaching Award, a system-wide award given annually to a faculty member who epitomizes the highest levels of performance and excellence and who plays a vital role in teaching WSU students.
-They were also inducted into the WSU President’s Teaching Academy.
-In 2021, Dr. Dickey earned the Edward F. Mullen Memorial Teaching Award from the WSU College of Arts and Sciences, an honor given to a faculty member in the arts, humanities, or social sciences who demonstrates outstanding commitment to undergraduate education.
+Other former members of the studio have gone on to earn master’s and doctoral degrees from schools around the United States.
+At WSU, Dr. Dickey is an award-winning teacher.
+In 2024, Dr. Dickey received the Sahlin Faculty Excellence Award for Instruction, the university’s highest teaching honor.
+In 2021, they earned the Edward F. Mullen Memorial Teaching Award from the WSU College of Arts and Sciences.
+Dr. Dickey was the 2020 recipient of the President’s Distinguished Teaching Award.
+Recognized for teaching excellence and commitment to education, Dr. Dickey was inducted into the WSU President’s Teaching Academy.

-Dedicated to music scholarship, Dr. Dickey’s interests focus on recordings, pedagogy, and brass literature.
-To date, their five solo recordings, Just a Thought (2015), Dulcet Voice (2017), Inventions (2019), Panorama (2021), and Crossroads (2023) have garnered critical accolades.
+Dr. Dickey has many interests as a tuba and euphonium performer.
+Their recent endeavors have focused on recordings, inclusive pedagogy, and commissioning underrepresented composers.
+To date, Dr. Dickey’s five solo recordings, Just a Thought (2015), Dulcet Voice (2017), Inventions (2019), Panorama (2021), and Crossroads (2023), have garnered critical accolades.
 The International Tuba-Euphonium Association Journal review stated their playing “features elegant and clear phrasing, delicate and expressive musicality, and beautifully captures the emotions and intent of the original works.”
 The In Motus Tuba Quartet has released two albums, In Motus (2016) and Shadows: The Music of Octubaween (2018).
-Dickey’s compositions and transcriptions are available through Cimarron Music, Hickey’s Music Center, and Euphonium.com/Absolute Brass.
-Dr. Dickey’s solo composition Movere appeared on the required literature lists for the 2020 Leonard Falcone International Euphonium and Tuba Festival and the 2021 International Tuba-Euphonium Conference.
+The Anonim Trio’s debut album was published in fall 2023 and features an exciting new work for horn, tuba, and piano by Catherine Likhuta.
+Dr. Dickey’s compositions and transcriptions are available through Cimarron Music, Hickey’s Music Center, and Euphonium.com/Absolute Brass.
+Their solo compositions have appeared on the required literature lists for the Leonard Falcone International Euphonium and Tuba Festival and the International Tuba-Euphonium Conference.

 Dr. Dickey received a Doctor of Music degree from Northwestern University as a student of Rex Martin.
 They also studied conducting with Mallory Thompson.
 While at Northwestern, they were the recipient of the prestigious Eckstein Scholarship.
 Dr. Dickey earned a Master of Arts degree from the University of Iowa under John Manning, founding member of the Atlantic Brass Quintet.
 They also received a Bachelor of Music degree, summa cum laude, from Eastern Illinois University as a student of Allan Horney.
-Dickey holds memberships in the International Tuba-Euphonium Association, College Music Society, National Association for Music Education, and the Music Teachers National Association.
+Dickey holds memberships in the International Tuba-Euphonium Association, College Music Society, National Association for Music Education, Music Teachers National Association, and American Society of Composers, Authors, and Publishers.

 ChrisDickey_6863.jpg